Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: From fixed features to feature learning

 The aim of the adaptive feature approach in the next section is to theoretically analyze the feature learning process of neural networks and its advantages.
 Before that, we summarize some of the recent advances in feature learning.

 There is a line of work empirically studying the evolution of the alignment between labels and features during the training of neural networks \citep[etc.]{oymak2019generalization,kopitkov2020neural,fort2020deep,maennel2020neural,shan2021theory,baratin2021implicit,atanasov2021neural,ortiz2021can}.
-Some of these papers considered an index called ``(centered) kernel alignment'' \citep{cortes2012algorithms,kornblith2019similarity} under various settings and observed that the alignment increases as training progresses.

-\cite{chizat2019lazy}, \cite{geiger2020disentangling}, \cite{woodworth2020kernel}, and \cite{yang2020feature,bordelon2022self} demonstrated that the scale of initialization can induce feature learning even for infinite-width neural networks.
-In these scenarios, feature learning refers to the phenomenon that the parameters of neural networks evolve non-trivially and cannot be considered approximately unchanged, which is in contrast to the frozen feature in the neural tangent kernel (NTK) regime.
+Some of these papers considered an index called ``(centered) kernel alignment'' \citep{cortes2012algorithms,kornblith2019similarity} under various settings and observed that the alignment increases as training progresses. \begin{revision} Moreover, even for neural networks with infinite width, the parameterization, initialization scale, and learning rate scaling jointly determine whether the training dynamics remain in a kernel regime or exhibit feature learning.
+In particular, the mean field limits \citep{chizat2019lazy,geiger2020disentangling,woodworth2020kernel,yang2020feature,bordelon2022self} show that the alignment can still increase during training. \end{revision} In these scenarios, feature learning refers to the phenomenon that the parameters of neural networks evolve non-trivially and cannot be considered approximately unchanged, which is in contrast to the frozen feature in the neural tangent kernel (NTK) regime.

-Theoretically, characterizing what feature can be learned from the data and analyzing its impact on the method's generalization ability is a challenge.
-A notable line of work dealt with the problem by considering the one-step gradient descent setting \citep{ba2022high,damian2022neural,dandi2023learning,moniri2023theory,cui2024asymptotics}.
+Theoretically, characterizing what feature can be learned from the data and analyzing its impact on the method's generalization ability is a challenge. \revtext{One line of work studies recursive feature machines to provide an explicit adaptive kernel construction: in the fully connected and convolutional settings studied by \citet{radhakrishnan2022mechanism,beaglehole2023mechanism}, the feature map is updated from the data rather than held fixed as in an NTK approximation.} A notable line of work dealt with the problem by considering the one-step gradient descent setting \citep{ba2022high,damian2022neural,dandi2023learning,moniri2023theory,cui2024asymptotics}.
 These works originated from the random feature model \citep{rahimi2007random, gerace2020generalisation, mei2022generalization2, hu2022universality}, etc., and aimed to prove that feature learning brought by one-step gradient descent can lead to advantages over random features and kernel regression estimators.
 Next, we briefly introduce the results in \cite{ba2022high}.
 They considered the following two-layer fully connected neural network

 and the proportional asymptotic limits, i.e., the width $m$, sample size $n$ and sample dimension $ d $ all tend to infinity and satisfy